Malcolm Knapp Research Forest: Ecology

 The forest is about 5,157 ha.
-It measures 13 km from west to east and 4 km north to south.
-It contains every type of terrain found on Coastal B.C which means that it has a wide variety of many plants, animals and trees.
-The highest elevation is in the north-east corner and is about 1000m above sea level in the Golden Ears Mountains, and it spans down to sea level, touching Pitt Lake.
+It contains every type of terrain found on Coastal B.C, meaning it has a wide variety of many plants, animals and trees.
+The highest elevation is in the north-east corner and is about 1000m above sea level, and it spans down to sea level, touching Pitt Lake.
 Typically, the most precipitation that is seen at the forest is rain, which averages about 2200mm in the northern end of the forest.
 This end also receives snow in the winter.
-However, the south end is closer to sea level and receives around 3000mm of rain per year.
+However, the south end of the forest is closer to sea level and receives around 3000mm of rain per year.

 Malcolm Knapp Research Forest is categorized in the Coast Western Hemlock Biogeoclimatic zone, with the lower portion of the forest in the dry maritime subzone and the upper portion in the very wet maritime subzone.
 It has a vast collection of trees, plants and animals including Douglas fir, western red cedar, western hemlock and amabilis fir trees.
-The forest still has some patches of intact old growth forest that is over 400 years old, but since ongoing research is being done, some of the forest is as young as 40 years old, though most of the forest is covered in trees that are about 70 years old.
-Some other trees and plants you can find are bigleaf maple, vine maple, skunk cabbage (yellow flower pictured beside), Oregon grape, salmonberry, and many ferns like sword fern and spiny wood fern.
+The forest still has some patches of intact old growth forest that is over 400 years old.
+Some other trees and plants found in the forest are bigleaf maple, vine maple, skunk cabbage (yellow flower pictured beside), Oregon grape, salmonberry, and many ferns like sword fern and spiny wood fern.

 Recreation

-The maximum trail length is about 8 km; that will take the average hiker around 3 hours to walk.
+The maximum trail length is about 8 km; that will take the average hiker around 2.5 hours to walk.
 The trails at Malcolm Knapp are categorized as an intermediate hike.

 South Malcolm Knapp hiking

-The south part of Malcolm Knapp Research Forest has an abundance of trails which are all colour coded into Red, Green, Yellow, and blue, with red being the easiest and blue being the hardest.
+The south part of Malcolm Knapp Research Forest has an abundance of trails which are all colour coded into Red, Green, Yellow, and Blue, with red being the easiest and Blue being the longest and most difficult terrain.
 Please see external links for a map of the trails.

 Loon Lake hiking

-The Loon Lake Trail is for guests of Loon Lake Research and Education Centre wishing to embark on this 6 km hike.
-Please see external links for a map of the trails.
+The Loon Lake Trail is for guests of Loon Lake Lodge & Retreat Centre who wish to embark on this 6 km hike.
+This trail system is only open to guests of Loon Lake and not the general public.

 Loon Lake Research and Education Centre

-On the trails at Loon Lake there is a research and education centre.
-Loon Lake is the largest lake in the forest, and has its own trail around the lake that will take about 6 hours to complete as it is 6 km in length.
-The lake opened an outdoor education camp in 2000, and now provides an area for forestry and environmental education, as well as outdoor recreation with activities such as:
+Loon Lake Lodge & Retreat Centre offers corporate retreats, wellness weekends and youth school groups in a nature-based destination.